cellml/libcellml/docs/reference/sectionB_elements.rst

    name equal to :code:`href`.
 The value of this attribute SHALL be a valid locator :code:`href`, as defined in :href_locator:`Section 5.4` of the :xlink:`XLink specification`.
 The
-   :code:`href` attribute SHALL be treated according to the XLink specification, by applying the rules for simple-type elements.
+   :code:`href` attribute SHALL be treated according to the :xlink:`XLink specification`, by applying the rules for simple-type elements.
 When describing an :code:`import` element or one of its children, the phrase “imported CellML infoset” SHALL refer to the CellML infoset obtained by parsing the document referenced by the :code:`href` attribute.